PARKINSON’S & DEMENTIA CLINIC GROUP

 The Microcurrent Acupuncture (MA) component provides immediate effects on motor symptoms such as reducing tremors, as well as other non-motor symptoms such as improve mood.
 This acupuncture technique is easy to learn for all registered Chinese and Western acupuncture practitioners.
 Most of the symptoms can improve instantly when paired with the appropriate microcurrent frequencies.

 As for Thiamine Therapy (TT), it involves a process of trial and error to determine the optimal dosage, which may take time.
-However, once the correct dosage is established and symptoms improve, the frequency of MA treatments can be reduced accordingly.
+However, once the correct dosage is established and symptoms improve, the frequency of microcurrent Acupuncture treatment can be reduced accordingly.

 Creating Before-Treatment Videos